dabeaz-course/practical-python/Notes/08_Testing_debugging/02_Logging.md

     )
 ```

 Typically, this is a one-time configuration at program startup.
+The
-The configuration is separate from the code that makes the logging calls.
+configuration is separate from the code that makes the logging calls.

 ### Comments

 Logging is highly configurable.
+You can adjust every aspect of it:
-You can adjust every aspect of it: output files, levels, message formats, etc.
+output files, levels, message formats, etc.  However, the code that
-However, the code that uses logging doesn't have to worry about that.
+uses logging doesn't have to worry about that.

 ## Exercises

 ### Exercise 8.2: Adding logging to a module

-In Exercise 3.3, you added some error handling to the
+In `fileparse.py`, there is some error handling related to
-`fileparse.parse_csv()` function.
-It looked like this:
+exceptions caused by bad input.
+It looks like this:

 ```python
 # fileparse.py